suryxnshsingh/OcuLink/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with the latest Next.js and TypeScript, this project replicates Zoom, a widely used video conferencing tool.
-It enables users to securely log in, create meetings and access various meeting functionalities such as recording, screen sharing, and managing participants.
+OcuLink is a feature rich Video confrencing platform made with the latest Next.js and TypeScript.
+It enables users to securely log in, create meetings and access various meeting functionalities such as recording, screen sharing, and managing participants, call Stats, etc.

 ## <a name="design">🎨 Design</a>